rubal2508/Interview-prep-2022/DSA Notes/Notes_DSA_misc.md

 Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return 0.

 - was able to O(n) anf O(n) space sol
-- Kedane's algorithm
-- I couldnt think of a constant space sol on my own
+- Kedane's algorithm: I couldnt think of a constant space sol on my own

 ``` java
 public int maxProfit(int[] prices) {